rustedwizard/Hash-Calculator/README.md

 ## Usage

  This nuget package is fairly simple and straight forward.
-It conatains one simple static class and two method ComputeHash and ComputeHashAsync.
+It contains one simple static class and two method ComputeHash and ComputeHashAsync.

- To use, simple add the nuget package in your project by:
+ To use, simply add the nuget package in your project by:

 * From Package management console in Visual Studio: Install-Package HashCalculator -Version 1.0.0

-* From Dotnet CLI: dotnet add package HashCalculator --version 1.0.0 and call the function in your program: HashCalculator.HashComputer.ComputeHash("PATH/TO/YOUT/FILE", "ALGORITHM")
+* From Dotnet CLI: dotnet add package HashCalculator --version 1.0.0 and call the function in your program: HashCalculator.HashComputer.ComputeHash("PATH/TO/YOUr/FILE", "ALGORITHM")

 * If the file you need to calculate its hash is going to be very large in size, you may consider do this asynchronously by calling ComputeHashAsync("PATH/TO/YOUR/FILE", "ALGORITHM")